 The Old Spanish Trail is a 700 mile long historical trade route that connected the northern New Mexico settlements near Santa Fe, New Mexico with those of Los Angeles, California.
 The trail’s rugged terrain discouraged the use of wagons.
 It was always a pack route, mainly used by men and mules.

 The routes and trails link California, Nevada, Arizona, Utah and Colorado.
 The Old Spanish Trail consists of a series and different trails and routes some of which are in service today.

 Nevada State Historical Markers identify significant places of interest in Nevada’s history.
 The Nevada State Legislature started the program in 1967 to bring the state’s heritage to the public’s attention with on-site markers.
-Budget cuts to the program caused the program to become dormant in 2009.
-Many of the markers are lost of damaged.
+These roadside markers bring attention to the places, people, and events that make up Nevada’s heritage.
+They are as diverse as the counties they are located within and range from the typical mining boom and bust town to the largest and most accessible petroglyph sites in Northern Nevada Budget cuts to the program caused the program to become dormant in 2009.
+Many of the markers are lost or damaged

 Nevada State Historic Marker 140 Text

 Seeking to open a land route between the missions of Sonora and California, Fray Francisco Hermenegildo Garcés, OFM, a Franciscan missionary priest and explorer, was the first European to enter the present boundaries of Nevada.
 He departed mission San Xavier Del Bac near Tucson in October of 1775, and by late February of 1776, the Spanish Franciscan friar had reached the Mohave villages located just south of this location on the banks of the Colorado river.
 Garcés was now traveling in areas never before seen by a non-native American.